MaverickBurdess/Cyclistic-Bike-Share-Analysis/README.md

 ## Limitations

+- Lack of information on rider demographics.
+- No distinction between single-ride and day-pass usage for casual riders.
+- Many null values for ride locations.

 A major limitation for this analysis was not having any access to rider information, identifying tourists and specific age groups could answer some lingering questions.
 Furthermore, distinctions between single-ride and day-pass for casual riders.
+With so many null values for station IDs perhaps a new system for identifying location

 ---